machinomy/authority/README.md

 ## Get started

 1. Create .env file with settings (see [example.env](https://github.com/machinomy/authority/blob/master/example.env)).
+2. Install dependencies via `yarn`.
-2. Apply DB-migrations via `yarn migrate` (database file will be created automatically).
+3. Apply DB-migrations via `yarn migrate` (database file will be created automatically or you can use existing one).
-3. Run Authority via `yarn start` or `yarn debug` (if you want to see debug information).
+4. Run Authority via `yarn start` or `yarn debug` (if you want to see debug information).

 ## Settings file (.env file)